 A filling that has fallen out may not be an emergency but it requires urgent attention so it does not get worse.
 Your dentist will do any of the following, depending on the symptoms.

-Dental radiographs will be taken so as to determine the extent of the cavity.
+- Dental X-rays will be taken so as to determine the extent of the cavity.

-3) When there is associated severe pain, a root canal treatment will be done by your dentist.
+- When there is severe pain, root canal treatment might be done by your dentist.
 A crown is required afterward to strengthen the tooth.
 If the tooth is beyond redemption, it will be extracted.

-• Avoid taking sugary snacks and drinks so as to prevent decay from forming along the margins of the filling.
+- Avoid taking sugary snacks and drinks to prevent decay from forming along the margins of the filling.